Food Shopping in New Zealand

 Everyone’s got to eat.

-When backpacking in New Zealand, it’s cheaper to cook food in your hostel or flat than to indulge in eating in restaurants or getting takeaways.
+When backpacking in New Zealand, it’s cheaper to cook food in your hostel or flat than to indulge in eating in restaurants or takeaways.
 In order to take the drastic measure of cooking for yourself and following all of our budget-friendly recipes, first, you must go food shopping!
 This article shows the common places to buy food in New Zealand and some tips on how to save the cents.
 It’s your complete guide to food shopping in New Zealand!

 If you need inspiration on what to buy, see our: Backpacker’s Food Shopping List.